Objects in the Mirror

 He’s a man.
 All men — all humans, for that matter — live and act within certain limits.
 If I’m going to link myself to a man, I’d better be clear on what the limits are and where things stand at any given time.

 I know his history.
 I know how, more than most, his brain can be nullified by his gonads.
-And it’s impossible not to notice the weird affinity he has for mystical females (which does, of course, include Cordelia; she may have fooled the others, but not me).
+And it’s impossible not to notice the weird affinity he has for mystical females (which does, of course, include Cordelia; the others may have missed the signs, but not me).
 He’s grown a lot in the last couple of years, I really don’t think he’s looked at any woman except me since that awful, lonely summer after they blew up the school.
 Three things shine bright in Xander: humor, and courage, and loyalty.
 His loyalty is to me, now, at least as far as copulatory pair-bonding is concerned; he’ll never deliberately set out to betray me, so I only have to see to it that he isn’t led by his penis into a change of feelings.

 So I watch.
 Every single moment, I watch.
 The rest of them, and even Xander himself a lot of the time, think I’m oblivious to anything except sexual gratification and the systematic gathering of wealth.
 They’d never credit how much I pay attention to what’s going on around me, or how thoroughly I analyze it all.
 I learned from what happened with Willow, and later with Faith: the most serious danger will come from inside the group.
 No matter how fluttery he can make me go with that goofy grin, I never forget that he’s a man, which means he could march straight off a cliff-edge still telling himself, I can handle it.
 He might let one of them slip inside his guard without noticing what was happening, but nothing will get past me.